queenie-lee/queenie-lee/README.md

 ## About Me

-I'm a technology enthusiast currently pursuing an **MSc Computer Science** at Birkbeck, University of London (graduating 2025) with a **Distinction average**.
+I'm a technology enthusiast currently pursuing an **MSc Computer Science** at Birkbeck, University of London (graduating 2025).
+I have **completed all taught modules with distinction average** while maintaining full-time professional work responsibilities, and am currently working on my thesis component.
+This achievement reflects my commitment to excellence and ability to effectively balance demanding academic and professional commitments.

 I'm passionate about applying software engineering principles to solve real-world problems and creating solutions that empower teams through collaborative development.
 With a unique background spanning business operations and technical problem-solving, I bring a practical perspective to software development, focusing on building tools that bridge business needs with technical excellence.

 ## 🔭 Current Focus